 These fixed-income benefits often keep individuals in a cycle of poverty, especially those with disabilities.
 Their health stops them from pursuing full-time jobs, and Social Security rules restrict how much money they can make on the side if they try to supplement their income benefits.
 As a result, these individuals must live off of income provided by the government that keeps them near the federal poverty line.

 If a legal problem arises, disabled individuals living off of these incomes cannot afford legal help.
 Sandra Cooper, a VIP client, experienced exactly this.
-Disabled and accruing debt due to her medical expenses and limited income, Sandra was approached by a debt collector who threatened to sue her for more than $20,000 and were not cooperative in creating a payment plan.
+Disabled and accruing debt due to her medical expenses and limited income, Sandra was approached by a debt collector who threatened to sue her for more than $20,000 and was not cooperative in creating a payment plan.

-So, this National Disability Independence Day, join us in reflecting on the changes enacted since the ADA was adapted, but also how limiting fixed income can be, and how you can help disabled individuals with their legal problems.
+So, this National Disability Independence Day, join us in reflecting on the changes enacted since the ADA was adopted, but also how limiting fixed income can be, and how you can help disabled individuals with their legal problems.